 Days after the wreck, the father would die from his injuries in the hospital.

-Initial charges were brought against Duncan last week that included several felonies for second-degree murder, operating while intoxicated causing death, and reckless driving causing serious impairment.
+Initial charges were brought against Taylor last week that included several felonies for second-degree murder, operating while intoxicated causing death, and reckless driving causing serious impairment.

 The additional charges were read in a streamed court appearance on Wednesday.